gregidonut/crudeVanillaTSViteInitialzer/README.md

-# crudVanillaTSViteInitializer
+# crudeVanillaTSViteInitializer

 Is a simple easy to break script in golang to initialize vanilla-ts vite project with the
 following:

 - eslint
 - prettier
 - git
 - a crude implementation of a file walker to imitate a static file server using directories as page names if they have an index.html file in them
-- a hello world equivalent root index.html using the apps first argument as the name of the project, root html title and h1 text content
+- a hello world equivalent root index.html using the app's working directory as the name of the project, root html title and h1 text content

 I really wanted to craft a better implementation of this as a portfolio project that demonstrates my knowledge in viper and cobra-cli but it seems I've been needing to make this a lot recently and its just getting in my nerves how I can't just set this up in webstorm

+## Limitations

+- biggest one right now is the project name it can only do lowercase letters or the create vite command will ask for a prompt which I do not want to deal with yet. would be nice if the app can do camelcase dir names as the project name or maybe even spaces?? nah.
+- I'd also want to put an flag argument where the html h1 and title can be changed or prefixed or suffixed by something like if i the project name was 'bar' I could do a
+  --pref="foo" and then the title and h1 would be 'foo bar' or something like that